EarthObservationSimulator/eosim-gui/README.md

 ## Documentation

-Documentation about the code base is available in the `docs/codebase_description.pptx` presentation.
+Documentation about the code base is available in the `docs/eosim-gui_codebase.pptx` presentation.

+The `Commands File Schema.docx` contains the schema definition for the commands file which can be used to animate spacecraft operations.

 The file structure is as below: